 We accept summer student applications from high school students.
 High school students who are hired usually have specific skills, special training or have completed certain courses, such as Lifeguard or Playlot Leaders course.

 There are four categories that you can apply for:

-- Returning (only for students that worked for us last summer)
+- Returning (only for students that completed the full summer term last year)

 - General labourers

 - Recreation (returning and new)

 To apply for a summer student job, you must: